patrick-kidger/typst_pyimage/README.md

     a. `pyimage(string, ..arguments) -> content`.
 The positional string should be a Python program that creates a single matplotlib figure.
 Any named arguments are forwarded on to Typst's built-in `image` function.
 You can use it just like the normal `image` function, e.g. `#align(center, pyimage("..."))`.

     b. `pycontent(string)`.
 The positional string should be a Python program that produces a string on its final line.
-This will be treated as Typst code.
+This string will be treated as Typst code.

     c. `pyinit(string)`.
 The positional string should be a Python program.
-This will be evaluated before all `pyimage` or `pycontent` calls, e.g. to do import or perform setup.
+This will be evaluated before all `pyimage` or `pycontent` calls, e.g. to perform imports or other setup.

 3. Compile or watch.
 Run either of the following two commands:
     ```